SixArm/rm-compressed-files/README.md

   * .bz, .bz2, .bzip, .gz, .tar, .tgz, .zip, .7zip.

-Compatibility notes:
+## Compatibility notes

-  * We prefer to be more compatible rather than system-specific.
+We prefer to be more compatible rather than system-specific.

   * To delete files, we prefer `-exec rm` vs. `-delete`.
     The former is more compatible, the latter is faster.